nitlang/nit/lib/serialization/README.md

   serialize a single object to each filesand use different instances of serializer and deserializer each time.

-* The `auto_serializable` annotation does not handle very well complex constructors.
+* The `serialize` annotation does not handle very well complex constructors.
 This could be improved in the compiler.
-  For now, you may prefer to use `auto_serializable` on simple classes, of by using custom `Serializable`.
+  For now, you may prefer to use `serialize` on simple classes, of by using custom `Serializable`.

 * The serialization uses only the short name of a class, not its qualified name.